asmagill/mjolnir_asm/pathwatcher/README.md

 ### Notes

 This release is a port of the Hydra pathwatcher code and seems to work as intended, but I do have some issues with it that I'd like to see addressed at some point.
-At present, it reports on all changes within a directory and all subdirectories with no indication of what has actually changed beyond the file name -- I would like to be able to limit this to just the specified directory (no sub-dirs) and include some indicator of the type of change.
+At present, it reports on all changes within a directory and all subdirectories with no indication of what has actually changed (added/deleted/changed, etc.) beyond the file name -- I would like to be able to optionally limit this to just the specified directory (no sub-dirs) and include some indicator of the type of change.
+Maybe even a pattern matcher for just specific files or types of files.
 While it is true that some Lua code logic can be used to figure these out, I feel it should be built in to the module.

 There is also a situation where if you stop a pathwatcher, and then re-start it without using new again, sometimes (not always) changes that occurred while it was stopped appear immediately... this should be made consistent, one way or the other.
-Note, however, that stopping and then-restarting a pathwatcher in Hydra seems to crash my machine, so already this diverges some from the original.
+Note, however, that stopping and then-restarting a pathwatcher in Hydra seems to crash on my machine, so already this diverges some from the original.

 However, it works [mostly] as it did in Hydra, which is this first version's goal.